 Clear the decks, uninstall the software: Brass and woodwind instruments are making a comeback.
 Why?
 Because they tell it like it is – with no bullshit.

-Most jazz lovers have had friends ask what it is about this often unapproachable-seeming music that speaks to them.
-For me it is closely tied to the culture of the standard: Compositions that are only very loosely attached to the artists who created them, instead belonging to a common pool – melodic resources, free-to-use.
-Continue reading
+One of the biggest reasons I love jazz music is the culture of the standard: Compositions that are only very loosely attached to their creator, instead belonging to a common pool – melodic resources, free-to-use.